Maie Casey, Baroness Casey: Associates

+During a journey in 1939 to join her husband who was leading a legation to Washington. she re-met Pat Jarrett.
+Jarrett was a journalist known for her coverage of women's sport and they became firm friends.
+Casey employed Jarrett as her secretary and in 1941 she became her husband's press liaison officer.

-In Egypt, she was a confidante of wartime leaders Winston Churchill, Field-Marshal Lord Montgomery and Harold Macmillan as well as an indefatigable war worker; in Bengal she fought to raise the status of Indian women, discussed political affairs with Mahatma Gandhi and became an intimate friend of Jawaharlal Nehru and Edwina Mountbatten.
+In Egypt, she was a confidante of wartime leaders Winston Churchill, Field-Marshal Lord Montgomery and Harold Macmillan as well as an indefatigable war worker; in Bengal she fought to raise the status of Indian women, discussed political affairs with Jawaharlal Nehru.
+Pat Jarrett helped her and her husband entertain Mahatma Gandhi and Louis and Edwina Mountbatten.

 Casey also associated with Noël Coward, Patrick White, Katharine Hepburn, Cecil Beaton, Sidney Nolan and Cynthia Reed Nolan.
+Australian prime minister Sir Robert Menzies referred to her as "Lady Macbeth".

 When in London in 1942, Caroline Haslett threw a lunch for her at the Forum Club with distinguished guests including Lady Cripps and Margaret, Lady Moir.
 They maintained contact via airmail correspondence and gifts, gave letters of recommendation for international visitors to each other and met up during her visits to the UK.
-In 1943 she wrote to Haslett “I have a great belief in women, and I believe we should play an increasing part in world affairs.
-Not only directly; as much by persuasion and influence and by influence as through direct action … You particularly can and I am sure will influence the women you come into contact with towards active participation in the future, not only in practical deeds but in thought and interest.”
+In 1943 she wrote to Haslett "I have a great belief in women, and I believe we should play an increasing part in world affairs.
+Not only directly; as much by persuasion and influence and by influence as through direct action ...
+You particularly can and I am sure will influence the women you come into contact with towards active participation in the future, not only in practical deeds but in thought and interest."